yitercel/aipartnerupflow/docs/api/http.md

 ### `tasks.delete`

 **Description:**
-Deletes a task by marking it as deleted.
-The task is not physically removed from the database but its status is set to "deleted" and a completion timestamp is recorded.
-This allows for audit trails and potential recovery.
+Physically deletes a task from the database with comprehensive validation.
+The task and all its children are permanently removed if deletion conditions are met.
+Deletion is only allowed when:
+1. All tasks (the task itself + all children recursively) are in `pending` status
+2. No other tasks depend on the task being deleted

+If all conditions are met, the task and all its children are physically deleted.
+Otherwise, a detailed error message is returned explaining why deletion is not allowed.

 **Method:** `tasks.delete`